Code No. 501.1

 The residence of a student means the place, abode, or dwelling of the student.
-Generally, the legal dwelling of minors is the same as their parents.
-A student may establish a dwelling with someone other than the parents and attend public school in the school district without paying tuition if the primary purpose for residing in the school district is not for the purpose of obtaining a free public education.
+Generally, the legal dwelling of minors is the same as their parents or guardians.
+A student may establish a dwelling with someone other than the guardian, parent or legal guardian and attend public school in the school district without paying tuition if the primary purpose for residing in the school district is not for the purpose of obtaining a free public education.
 Further, students who have reached the age of majority and who are still eligible to attend an Iowa secondary school may declare their residence independent of the residence of the parents.

 Each case involving the bona fide residence of a student will be decided upon its individual merits by the superintendent.

 NOTE: This policy reflects the current Iowa law regarding residency and payment of tuition.

 Lakota Cons.
 Ind.
 School v.
 Buffalo Center-Rake Comm.
 School, 334 N.W.2d 704 (Iowa 1983).

 Mt.
 Hope School Dist. v.
 Hendrickson, 197 N.W.
 47 (Iowa 1924).

 Oshel v.
 Creston Comm.
 School Dist., DPI Admin.
 Doc.
 570 (1981).

 Iowa Code §§ 257.6; 282.2, .6, .7; 285.4 (2013).

 1930 Op.
 Att'y Gen. 147.